 Image was processed in Siril, including background extraction, color calibration, and hyperbolic stretch.
 Also performed a Starnet star removal and recombination in Siril.
 Final image processing and Nik Dfine noise reduction done in DXO Photolab.

-Haven’t imaged this target since March of 2023, so the improvements in quality from my previous attempt are pretty obvious as shown in the image below.
+Haven’t imaged this target since March of 2023, details an image from that session are below.

 The above image was taken on March 6, 2023 using the OpenAstroTracker with OpenAstro Guider and Auto Polar Alignment.
 Camera used was a ZWO ASI533MC Pro and an Lenhance Filter.
 Scope was a f/2.0 135mm Focal Length camera lens.
 Image acquisition done using Ekos and Kstars running on a Rapsberry Pi.
 Guiding done using PHD2.